shawnscode/crayon/README.md

 - Asynchronous data loading from various filesystem;
 - etc.

-This project adheres to [Semantic Versioning](http://semver.org/), all notable changes to this project will be documented in this [file](./CHANGELOG.md).
+This project adheres to [Semantic Versioning](http://semver.org/), all notable changes will be documented in this [file](./CHANGELOG.md).

 ### Quick Example
 For the sake of brevity, you can also run a simple and quick example with commands: